Chethandc2014/swagger-wiki/Home.md

 [fubumvc-swagger](https://github.com/KevM/fubumvc-swagger) .net Fubumvc

-[Restler](https://github.com/Luracast/Restler) PHP framework, swagger supporte planned in 3.0
+[Restler](https://github.com/Luracast/Restler) PHP framework, swagger support planned in 3.0

 You can generate or manually write simple, static JSON documents which describe your existing API.
 That means you can benefit from the [http://github.com/wordnik/swagger-ui](swagger-ui) and [http://github.com/wordnik/swagger-codegen](swagger-codegen) without